-The town spreads out around the harbor and has cobbled streets.
+Duskendale spreads out around its harbor and has cobbled streets.
 The gatehouse opens to a market square.
-The castle of House Rykker that overlooks the port is known as the Dun Fort, a squat square stone castle with big drum towers.
+The castle of House Rykker that overlooks the port is the Dun Fort, a squat square stone castle with big drum towers.
 Duskendale is surrounded by strong walls which shimmer palely in predawn.
 Guardsmen wield spears and wear chain mail hauberks.
 The largest inn in Duskendale is the Seven Swords, across from which lives a skilled painter, the sister of the captain of the gatehouse.
+Duskendale contains multiple septs.

 South of the town is a rocky headland that shelters the harbor from the storms of the narrow sea and north of it rise chalk cliffs.
-A road runs beside the shore between the grey-green sea and low limestone hills, and the ruins of the Hollard castle are found where the road forks to Crackclaw Point and Maidenpool.
+The Duskendale road runs northeast beside the shore between the grey-green sea and low limestone hills, and the ruins of the Hollard castle are found where the road forks to Crackclaw Point and Maidenpool.
 Fishing villages dot the road for miles.
 The Rosby road connects King's Landing to Duskendale.

 A Storm of Swords

-During the Battle of Duskendale, the town is marched upon by 3,000 northern infantry under the command of Robett Glover and Ser Helman Tallhart.
+During the War of the Five Kings, Duskendale is marched upon by northern infantry under the command of Robett Glover, Ser Helman Tallhart, and Harrion Karstark.
 They are met and defeated by Lord Randyll Tarly and Ser Gregor Clegane in a battle at Duskendale, however.
 Robett is eventually exchanged for Martyn Lannister and sails north from Duskendale.